 Openly share what you feel, and discuss about the best solution that you should take for the relationship can be very helpful.

 Do it face to face.
 Don’t rely on text messages if you want to end the relationship.
-Email, texting or calling might sound easier, but it is not the best option.
+Email, texting, or calling might sound easier, but it is not the best option.

 A big NO; don’t ever send your friend to deliver the news for you!
 It’s important to give your partner the respect that he/she deserves.
-Unless your partner is violence, outburst, and crazy, it may be safer for you to end the relationship at a distance.
+Unless your partner is violent, outburst, and crazy, it may be safer for you to end the relationship at a distance.

 6- Look forward

 Think about all the other things that you are free to do now.
-But no need to show it to your ex that you’re happy.
+But no need to show your ex that you’re happy.
 If you do it because you want to show something to your ex, you basically still not moving on.

 Just do something that you love to do, not do something because of your ex.

 Letting go of someone you love can be very hard and painful.
 But it could be the best decision for a better future.
 It could be the best decision for your own happiness.
-There is nothing wrong deciding someone isn’t for you.
+There is nothing wrong with deciding someone isn’t for you.

 If you still not sure about your own feeling, or you feel stuck searching for signs as to whether you should end a relationship or not, you may need to check this article from lifehack.
 They’ve pointed out the obvious signs of when you should end the relationship.

 I hope this article was helpful to you.
 And I hope you will find a better person.
 Let us hear your comments and reactions to this article below.